fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/templates/macro.rst

 .. code-block:: shell

-   %a|sn%           "Last name" field returned in unaccented.
+   %a|sn%           "Last name" field returned unaccented.
                      If "sn=Valérie" then the returned value is "Valerie"
+   %a[uid]|sn%      "Last name" field returned as valid uid.
+                     If "sn=Poivre D'Arvor" then the returned value is "poivredarvor"

 **b**